renaiss-io/terraform-aws-odoo/.config/header.md

 ## Description

-This module deploys [odoo](https://odoo.com) in AWS using RDS for the postgres database and ECS to run the containerized version of odoo server.
+This module deploys [odoo](https://odoo.com) in AWS using RDS for the postgres database; ECS backed with EC2 to run the containerized version of odoo server and SES as a mail server.

 ## Architecture reference